Evolving threats and DLP adaptation

 At this point, it might seem as though the cloud is a more secure environment than on-prem.
 However, cloud environments have several security vulnerabilities that on-prem environments do not have.

-Third, the file-sharing features of cloud environments like Google Workspace or Microsoft 365 make data vulnerable to malicious actors.
-Finally, cloud environments are vulnerable to ransomware attacks.
+Cloud environments are vulnerable to ransomware attacks.
 Without third-party ransomware protection tools, these environments are defenseless against these types of attacks.

 Data Loss Prevention vs. the New Threats